andrew/ultimate-awesome/README.md

 - [awesome-pangenomes](https://github.com/colindaven/awesome-pangenomes) - A list of software for pangenomics.
 - [awesome-gutenberg](https://github.com/dseidl/awesome-gutenberg) - 🎉 A curated list of awesome things related to Gutenberg.
 - [awesome-hpc](https://github.com/dstdev/awesome-hpc) - A collection of Awesome HPC software and tools.
-- [awesome-key-information-extraction](https://github.com/entropy2333/awesome-key-information-extraction) - A curated list of papers about key information extraction.
 - [awesome-multi-label-paper-list](https://github.com/entropy2333/awesome-multi-label-paper-list) - A curated list of papers for multi-label classification.
 - [awesome-scene-text](https://github.com/janzd/awesome-scene-text) - A curated list of papers and resources for scene text detection and recognition.
 - [Awesome-Domain-Adaptation](https://github.com/jarvisWang0903/Awesome-Domain-Adaptation) - :sunglasses: A curated list of domain adaptation papers,  datasets and other resources.